English 2010.044 & .049: College Writing

 Access to Canvas and MetaphorByMetaphor.com

 Course Prerequisites: Completion of English 1010 with a grade of C- or better.
-(Given these prerequisites, you should argue using thesis statements, examples and specifics, and document your work using the Modern Language Association method of documentation.)
+(Given these prerequisites, you should argue using thesis statements, examples and specifics, and document your work using either the MLA or APA documentation system.)

 Course Description: “Emphasizes academic inquiry and research in the humanities and social sciences.
 Explores issues from multiple perspectives.
 Teaches careful reasoning, argumentation, and rhetorical awareness of purpose, audience, and genre.
 Focuses on critically evaluating, effectively integrating, and properly documenting sources.
 In addition to major essay assignments, may include in-class writing and collaboration, an annotated bibliography, oral presentations, and portfolios.”